hemanthbommineni/TaikoBot/readme.md

 ### Bot Feature

-- Lends a random amount between 1 USDC to 2 USDC into the minterest Dapp.
-- Withdraws all USDC from the minterest Dapp.
 - Wraps a random amount between 0.0003 ETH to 0.0005 ETH to WETH.
 - Unwraps all WETH back to ETH.
 - This bot will repeat all transactions until it reaches the daily max point.

 ## Set Up